eddelbuettel/ctv-finance/README.md

     method of moments (GMM) estimations function that are often used when estimating the parameters of the moment conditions implied by an asset pricing model.
-  - The [tawny](https://cran.r-project.org/package=tawny) package contains estimator
-    based on random matrix theory as well as shrinkage methods to remove sampling noise when estimating sample covariance matrices.
   - The [BurStFin](https://cran.r-project.org/package=BurStFin) and
     [BurStMisc](https://cran.r-project.org/package=BurStMisc) package has a
     collection of function for Finance including the estimation of